Sell your products online as a traditional business

 In 2020, business success is dependent on digital presence.
 So, you need to make sure you’re at least active on social media.
 As a small business, there is plenty of opportunity to market your business without a big budget.
 We’ve previously written some blogs on this before.
 Here is our ‘Low Budget Marketing Ideas For Small Business’ and ‘Social Media Tips’.

 Make sure your Insurance Policy includes Product Liability Insurance and your online shop or sales.
-I know, I know what on earth could your risk be online?
+I know, I know what on earth could your risk being online?
 But, in reality there is risk everywhere.

 Products Liability Insurance is designed to protect you against Personal Injury and Property Damage Claims arising from the Products you sell.
 For example, your beautiful candle has left a burn mark on your customers white coffee table.
 They’re now holding you responsible.
 Or you’ve sold a delicious chocolate and caramel slice that claims to have no traces of nuts.
 But with the kids running around causing havoc, you forgot to change your cutting board that you had used for the macadamia slice.
 Now your customer has had an allergic reaction.
 Your Products Liability Insurance will have you covered, so long as you’ve declared all of your activities like online sales.